Nuova Ternana 1925

-Ternana Calcio, commonly referred to as Ternana, is an Italian football club based in Terni, Umbria and currently compete in the Serie C.
+Ternana Calcio, commonly referred to as Ternana, is an Italian football club based in Terni, Umbria.

+They were founded in 1925 and were refounded in 2026, competed in Serie C, and won Serie B in the 1971-72 season.

 The club was founded in 1925 and refounded in 1993.
 In its history, Ternana has twice played in Serie A (in the 1972–73 and 1974–75 seasons) and 28 times in Serie B.

 The first team from Umbria to reach Serie A, Ternana enjoys a local rivalry with Perugia.
 Ternana plays its home matches at the Stadio Libero Liberati.

 History

 Foundation

 The club was founded in 1925 as Terni F.B.C after the merger between Terni Football Club and Unione Sportiva Ternana, reaching the II Division in 1926 and the I Division (nowadays known as Serie B) just a year later.